liux4189/wifi-ax-measurement/code/ul_autotest/README.md

 2. Edit the config.csv.
 Each row of config.csv specify the seting of one test.
 ![config_csv](figures/config_csv.png)
 *  addrPrefix.
 The subnet prefix of the Wi-Fi network.
 *  cPort.
-The tcp port that the client program (iperf3.c) listen to.
+The tcp port that the client program (iperf3_daemon.c) listen to for receiving control command from the scheduler.
 *  server.
 The suffix of the IP address of the server.
 *  clients.
 The list of suffix of the IP address of the clients, separated by "/"
 *  sPorts.
 The list of ports that iperf3 servers use.